 The Deepcool Castle 240 RGB is a 240mm CLC cooling solution.
 It has a 240mm radiator with two CF120 addressable RGB 120mm fans.
 The dimension of the radiator is 274 x 120 x 27mm.
 The thickness of the radiator is 27mm.
 With 25mm fans the overall thickness would be 52mm.
 The radiator has total 45mm of thickness with the barbs which will still be less than 52mm of overall thickness with the installed fans.
 The radiator has a 20 fins per inch one (FPI).
 Castle RGB 240 has the same radiator as we saw on the Captain EX RGB 240.

 The radiator is made of aluminum hence it is lightweight.
 This is Deepcool’s own design.
 The blocks on both ends of the radiator are not rectangular and have rounded edges.
 Fin stack is dense and taking into account the left and right side channels, it has a total of 12 channels for water flow.
 It is following the double tunnel configuration.
 It has a standard inlet and outlet blocks for the water flow.
 There are no protective sheets over the fins under the fan mounts.
 So, take care while mounting the fans as longer screws could damage the fins which would hamper the performance of the cooler.
 It is recommended to use the supplied long screws to mount the fans on to the radiators.
 There is a gap of 105mm between any two fan mounting holes on the radiator.
 The total depth of the radiator including the barb fittings is 45mm.
-There is a refill port on the radiator.
-Surprisingly, it has a Warranty Void sticker pasted on it.
-Refill port helps the users to refill the coolant should its level drop affecting the performance of the cooler.
 The unit comes with pre-applied thermal paste.